A 20-minute operation

 SIGHT RESTORATION & BLINDNESS PREVENTION

-There are 7 million blind people in Indonesia, and 4.6 million of these are cataract blind, a condition which is curable in most cases.
-However for most Indonesians the cost of a cataract operation is far beyond their financial capacity and they remain blind throughout their lives, a burden on their families and communities.
+For most Indonesians the cost of a cataract operation is far beyond their financial capacity, and they remain blind throughout their lives, a burden on their families and communities.

 Pin It on Pinterest